 Surrealism vs. Magic Realism

 Surrealism as a formal movement developed in Europe mainly during the late 1920s and 1930s.
-A large number of painters in America followed its development with interest, and remained independent .
-With the outbreak of World War II, many of the European Surrealists fled to the Americas.
-However they remained mostly isolated from American artists.
-The most important result of this immigration was their influence on the development of the Abstract Expressionism movement .
+A large number of painters in America followed its development with interest, but remained independent of the organized groups.
+With the outbreak of World War II, many European Surrealists fled to the Americas.
+However, they remained mostly isolated from American artists.
+The most important result of these immigrations was their influence on the development of Abstract Expressionism in the coming years.

-The difficulty for many art historians of distinguishing the MagicPortrait of Gala 1935 by Salvador Dali Realism from the Surrealism is that a number of artists tended to cross back and forth between the two approaches.
+The difficulty for many art historians in distinguishing MagicPortrait of Gala 1935 by Salvador Dali Realism from Surrealism is that so many artists tended to cross back and forth between the two approaches.
 A number of the paintings by Salvador Dali and Rene Magritte are clearly Magic Realism pieces.
 The painting to the right is the Portrait of Gala from 1935.
-In an early period Dali executed a number of paintings in the Magic Realism style, mainly during the years 1923-25.
-He also crossed between Surrealism and a neoclassical style several times later in life.
-Similarly the American artists Peter Blume and O. Louis Guglielmi crossed back and forth between Magic Realistic and Surrealistic approaches during their careers.
+Dali executed a number of paintings in the Magic Realism style during the years of 1923-25.
+He also crossed between Surrealism and a faux neoclassical style, bordering on Magic Realism, several times later in life.
+Similarly the American artists Peter Blume and O. Louis Guglielmi crossed back and forth between approaches related to Surrealism and Magic Realism frequently during their careers.

 Our discussion continues...